cloudflare/cloudflare-docs/content/email-routing/postmaster.md

 ### Email address internationalization (EAI)

-Email Routing [does not support internationalized email addresses](https://en.wikipedia.org/wiki/International_email).
-Email Routing only supports[Internationalized domain names](https://en.wikipedia.org/wiki/Internationalized_domain_name).
+Email Routing does not support [internationalized email addresses](https://en.wikipedia.org/wiki/International_email).
+Email Routing only supports [internationalized domain names](https://en.wikipedia.org/wiki/Internationalized_domain_name).

 This means that you can have email addresses with an internationalized domain, but not an internationalized local-part (the first part of your email address, before the `@` symbol).
 Refer to the following examples: